cypriansakwa/latticefold_in_Rust/README.md

 # LatticeFold

-LatticeFold is a proof-of-concept implementation of the LatticeFold folding scheme engineered by [Nethermind](https://nethermind.io) based on the work
-[LatticeFold: A Lattice-based Folding Scheme and its Applications to Succinct Proof Systems](https://eprint.iacr.org/2024/257) by Dan Boneh and Binyi Chen.
+A proof-of-concept implementation of the LatticeFold folding scheme, engineered by [Nethermind](https://nethermind.io), based on the work [LatticeFold: A Lattice-based Folding Scheme and its Applications to Succinct Proof Systems](https://eprint.iacr.org/2024/257) by Dan Boneh and Binyi Chen.

 ## Table of Contents

 1. [Project Overview](#project-overview)